romaan/simply/README.md

 - 003 Implement insertion sort  and mention the efficiency
 - 004 Implement merge sort and mention the efficiency
 - 005 Implement quick sort and mention the efficiency
+- 006 Implement heap sort alogirithm and measure the efficiency

 # Linked lists (LL)